 The results of this study present an important issue that needs to be addressed both effectively and urgently, and the outcomes of this study have important implications for nursing educators and other interested parties.
 Nursing faculties must be not only proactive in identifying underperforming students early in the class (Oducado, 2019) but also be proactive in promoting the safety of students.
 It is thereby necessary for nursing schools to develop effective needlestick prevention and monitoring program (Handiyani et al., 2018).
-In addition, there is a need to bridge communication gaps to enhance the reporting of cases.
+In addition, there is a need to bridge communication gaps to enhance the reporting of needlestick injuries (Thomas, 2020) and build a culture that fosters safe reporting of cases.
 At the same time, it is necessary and desirable for nursing students to adopt safer behaviors when handling syringes and other sharps (Silowati, Handiyani, & Rachmi, 2019).